PaulNoth/saral/README-en.md

 ```

 #### Logical operations
-There are 3 supported logic values in Saral.
+There are 3 supported logic values in Šaral.
 They are equivalent to [Kleene logic](https://en.wikipedia.org/wiki/Three-valued_logic) -
 `pravda` (`true`), `ošaľ` (`false`), `skoroošaľ` (`undefined`)

 There are 3 corresponding logic operations